 Improved respiratory function in mice.
 The loss of respiratory function is a major health issue for later-stage, non-ambulatory patients with DMD.
 Results have shown that chronic (eight weeks) daily administration of 50/mg/kg of Sarconeos (BIO101) ameliorates the time-dependent degradation of respiratory function observed in C57BL10-mdx mice as compared to C57BL10 control mice.
 This protective effect on respiratory function is not only associated with breathing parameters as suggested by enhanced pause, or PenH, measurements, but also by an improvement of deep airway structure of the respiratory system shown by FlexiVent experiments, which are a common measurement for in vivo lung function.
-PenH is calculated as follows: (PIP/PEP) x Pause, where PIP is the maximum change in chamber pressure during expiration, and Pause equals (TE-TR)/TE, where TE is expiratory time and TR is relaxation time.
+PenH is calculated as follows: (PIP/PEP) x Pause, where PIP is the maximum change in chamber pressure during inspiration, PEP is the maximum change in chamber pressure during expiration, and Pause equals (TE-TR)/TE, where TE is expiratory time and TR is relaxation time.
 As shown in the three graphs below, C57BL10-mdx mice treated with Sarconeos (BIO101) exhibited improved respiratory function as measured by resistance, elastance and PenH of the lung.
 These results were presented in March 2019 at the annual international congress of Myology in Bordeaux, France.